Overview

 Key Facts

 • There are no quick-fix solutions to famine.
 Just as a famine does not occur overnight, neither does its resolution—or the prevention of another famine in the same area.
-Philanthropic efforts must take a risk-based approach and a long-term view in addition to meeting the immediate needs of starving populations, which is often too little and too late.
+Philanthropic efforts must take a risk-based approach and a long-term view in addition to meeting the immediate lifesaving needs of starving populations, which is often too little and too late.

 How to Help